cfteach/AI4NP_detector_opt/README.md

 The folder "lectures" contains the slides.

-For the exercises we will use colab
+For the exercises we will use colab:

 -----------------------------------------------------------------------------------------------------
 Exercise 1